DavidWells/serverless-workshop/_instructor/core-concepts/7-using-multiple-stages/README.md

     Note that the `sls info` needs the `--stage` flag to pull back the correct `prod` information

+3. In `serverless.yml`, add a `custom` block and define a `stage` property.
+Set that property to a serverless ${variable} with a default value of 'dev'
+WORKSHOP_END
+FINAL_START
+custom:
+  stage: ${opt:stage, 'dev'}
+FINAL_END

+provider:
+  name: aws
+  runtime: nodejs6.10

-3. In `serverless.yml`, set the stage key to a serverless variable.
-Information on variables: http://bit.ly/2zw4DM9
+4. In `serverless.yml`, set the stage key to the custom.stage value set in previous step

+5. In `serverless.yml`, set an environment variable that uses the serverless file variable syntax to grab a file name with the current stage in it.
+Example `config.dev.json`.
+Hint this uses nested variables
 <!-- AUTO-GENERATED-CONTENT:END -->